Resources for Remote Learning and Instruction

 - PDF articles, e-book options, and chapter scans whenever possible.

-- Assist in finding or purchasing e-books if available.
+- Assistance in finding or purchasing e-books if available.

-Physical items, such as DVDs and print books, may be difficult to supply due to the closure of other libraries.
-Any physical items we are able to borrow will be available through contactless pickup.
-For that reason, some requests may be delayed due to the closure of other libraries.
+Physical items, such as DVDs and print books, may be delayed or difficult to supply due to the closure of other libraries.
+Physical items will be available through contactless pickup or mailed to your address depending on your account settings.

 Refer to our up-to-date copyright guide as you shift your course from in-person to online.
 Scholarly Communication and Digital Scholarship Services experts are available to assist remotely with questions about copyright, open access, electronic theses and dissertations, digital scholarship and research data management.